top of page

 APPAREL

-We invite you and your family to join us for our next Fresh stART art show coming January 2024 to DNA Galleries in the Plaza District!.
+We invite you and your family to join us for our next Fresh stART art show coming May 2024 to our WestTown Resource Campus.
 Art sales create income for our artists experiencing homelessness.

 Fresh stART is an open-studio art program designed to provide people experiencing homelessness in Oklahoma City with a supportive environment for creating art.
 It operates twice a week at our Day Shelter.